 Wonder and Doubt

-Knowing that their lawyer believed in the guilt of Sacco and Vanzetti, Sinclair didn’t know what to do.
+Knowing their lawyer believed in the guilt of Sacco and Vanzetti, Sinclair didn’t know what to do.
 He called it the most difficult ethical problem of his life.

 In the end, he left the reader of Boston uncertain – ‘to wonder and doubt,’ in his words — about their guilt or innocence.
 He believed that an unjust system condemned Sacco and Vanzetti as anarchists and foreigners from the start.